priyatam/pie/demos/site-with-blog/README.md

-This is a sample site with blog created using [Literatte](https://github.com/Facjure/literatte).
+This is a sample site with blog created using [Frozen Pie](https://github.com/priyatam/frozen-pie).

 Structure:

 - templates: HTML5 + Mustache
-- styles: CSS3, SCSS or LESS (pre-processed by lit.py automatically)
+- styles: CSS3 (or copy your compiled scss or less files here)
-- lambdas (optional): custom logic, implemented as mustache lambdas
+- lambdas (optional): custom logic, implemented as Python functions

-For content, we'll reuse literatte's 'docs' folder.
+For content, we'll reuse frozen-pie's `docs` folder.

 Optional site configuration, like first page, title, etc., is stored in `config.yml`.

-Though _contents, design, and logic_ are distributed across the filesystem, Literatte brings them together and generates a static site, with dynamic behavior injected into index.html (back button, logic).
+Though _contents, design, and logic_ are distributed across the filesystem, frozen-pie brings them together and generates a static site, with all content injected into index.html as pages with back button support, automatic routes, and custom logic.

 ## Usage

-    lit.py /path-to-literatte/demos/site-with-blog /path-to-literatte/docs
+    pie.py /path-to-frozen-pie/demos/site-with-blog /path-to-frozen-pie/docs
     open -a "/Applications/Google Chrome.app" .build/index.html

-Simplicity *is* possible.